What is the PMBOK® Guide?

 A Guide to the Project Management Body of Knowledge (PMBOK® Guide) is the cornerstone publication of the Project Management Institute (PMI)®.
 It is an essential tool for those seeking to achieve the Project Management Professional (PMP)® credential, or Certified Associate in Project Management (CAPM)® certification.

-As it is widely recognised as a leading framework and body of knowledge, and always aligned with current project management practices it is also a key resource for all project managers worldwide.
+It is widely recognised as a leading framework and body of knowledge, and always aligned with current project management practices.
+As such, it is also a key resource for project managers worldwide.

 Practices, philosophies and approaches in project management are constantly evolving to keep pace with an ever-changing global business environment.

-As champions of exceptional project management standards, the PMI® continually review the PMBOK Guide® and develop its content to remain at the cutting edge of excellent and effective project management practice.
+As champions of exceptional project management standards, the PMI® continually reviews the PMBOK® Guide and develops its content to remain at the cutting edge of excellent and effective project management practice.

-What are the main changes in the PMBOK Guide® - Sixth Edition?
+What are the main changes to the PMBOK® Guide - 6th Edition?

-Overall, the changes bring about even more clarity and the sense of a more organic, adaptive PMBOK Guide®, ideal for today’s project management world.
+Overall, the changes bring about even more clarity and the sense of a more organic, adaptive PMBOK® Guide, ideal for the current business climate.

 We have divided the main changes into the following sections:

 - Consideration for Agile Practices